Were you prepared for tax season?

 When you begin your annual tax preparation and filing marathon, it’s supposed to be an orderly process that takes 21 hours total.
 That’s what the IRS Form 1040 Instructions.
 That tax preparation estimate includes tax planning, record keeping, forms completion, and a category the IRS calls “All Other.”

-If you struggled with your business tax records this year, fooled around with last-minute tax preparation, and rushed to make the final postal pickup on tax day, you probably don’t agree with that estimate.
+If you struggled with your business tax records this year, fooled around with last-minute tax preparation, did not prepare for tax season whatsoever, and rushed to make the final postal pickup on tax day, you probably don’t agree with that estimate.
 You certainly won’t agree with those stats if you struggled for weeks to get your tax preparation done then threw your hands up in the air, gave up, and filed a last-minute extension.

 Tax preparation is hard and time-consuming, and it certainly takes more than 21 hours.
 Especially if you’re not prepared or perhaps the phrase should be pre-prepared